rfo909/CFT/doc/Reference.md

 ssh-keygen -t rsa
 ssh-copy-id user@host
 ```

 # Synthesis

 ## Creating code from values

-The
-*syntesis* functionality comes in three variants.
+The *syntesis* functionality comes in three variants.
 Two of them are "colon commands".

-- The :syn command syntesizes code from the last result.
+1. The :syn command syntesizes code from the last result.

-- The :NN  (where NN is an integer) syntesizes the indicated element of the last result list.
+2. The :NN  (where NN is an integer) syntesizes the indicated element of the last result list.
 If
 last result is not a list, you get an error.
+3. The global function "syn()"

 ## Example using :syn